vitorpavinato/Drosophila-polymorphism/README.md

 ## data
 Contains a .tsv file with only exonic SNPs for the four major D. melanogaster chromosomes.

+## notebook
+Contains a Jupyter notebook showing how to keep only synonymous and non-synonymous SNPs and associated gene information.

 ## src
 Contains the code used to:
 - Obtain the frequency (or density) of each codon pair;